syhrz/kubernetes-tutorial/docs/01-local-environment-setup.md

 exit
 ```

-Alright that's all for this.
-In the next part We will setting up the virtual machine to run kubernetes inside it.
+Alright that's all for this, in the next part We will setting up the virtual machine to run kubernetes inside it.